-STATE OF NORTH CAROLINA, COUNT Y OF HENDERSON I, Amy H. Knight, a Notary Public in that Barbara G. Volk in her capacity of Mayo of City Clerk; and Angela S. Beeker, in her day and acknowledged the due execution of or of the City of Henders capacity as City Attor mey, personally appeared before me this Witness my hand and notarial seal, this day of , 2021.
+STATE OF NORTH CAROLINA, COUNT Y OF HENDERSON I, Amy H. Knight, a Notary Public in that Barbara G. Volk in her capacity of Mayo • • ate of North Carolina, do hereby certify onville; Angela L. Reece, in her capacity of City Clerk; and Angela S. Beeker, in her • day and acknowledged the due execution of the foregoing instrumer ıt.
+Witness my hand and notarial seal, this day of , 2021.
 My commission expires: Amy H. Knight